Revised Total Coliform Rule (RTCR)

-Under the RTCR, seasonal water systems must conduct a state approved startup procedure at the beginning of each operating period, before serving water to the public.
+Under the RTCR, seasonal water systems must conduct a State-approved startup procedure at the beginning of each operating period, before serving water to the public.
 Seasonal water systems must also certify that they have completed the state-approved startup procedure.
-The startup procedure with certification must be completed and sent in before you open and begin operating your public water system for the season.
+The startup procedure must be completed — with certification submitted to the Drinking Water Program — before a PWS opens and begins operating for the season.

-For example, if your seasonal public water system opens on May 1, 2016, you will need to complete the startup procedure and send in the certification form before May 1, 2016.
+For example, if a seasonal public water system opens on May 1, start-up procedures must be completed and the certification form provided to the DWP before May 1 of that year.

-- Approved Startup Procedure for Maine Seasonal Public Water Systems Using Groundwater (PDF)
+- Seasonal Public Water Systems Using Groundwater (PDF)

-- Approved Startup Procedure for Maine Seasonal Public Water Systems Using Surface Water (PDF)
+- Seasonal Public Water Systems Using Surface Water (PDF)

 Sampling Site Plans

-The RTCR requires that total coliform samples be collected by public water systems at sites which are representative of water quality throughout the distribution and according to a written sampling site plan subject to State review and approval.
-Sample site plan requirements under the RTCR include, but are not limited to: establishing sample site locations for routine total coliform samples, repeat total coliform samples, raw water samples, and follow-up total coliform samples.
+The RTCR requires that total coliform samples be collected by public water systems at sites that are representative of water quality throughout the distribution.
+Sampling locations must correspond with those identified in a written sampling site plan that is subject to State review and approval.
+Sample site plan requirements under the RTCR include, but are not limited to, establishing sample site locations for routine total coliform samples, repeat total coliform samples, raw water samples, and follow-up total coliform samples.
 Sample site plans must also identify when samples will be taken during the compliance period.

 - DWP Policy and Procedure on Creation, Review and Approval of Sampling Site Plans (PDF)

-For public water systems serving a population of 1,000 or fewer: DWP Field Inspectors will review and work with public water systems to create or modify sample site plans that meet the guidelines set forth in the RTCR during routine sanitary surveys or on-site visits after April 1, 2016.
+For public water systems serving a population of 1,000 or fewer: Public Water System Inspectors will review and work with public water systems to create or modify sample site plans that meet the guidelines set forth in the RTCR during routine sanitary surveys or on-site visits.

 Determining whether a public water system has a “protected source” is important under the Revised Total Coliform Rule, as it can impact whether some water systems are eligible for reduced monitoring of Total Coliform bacteria.
 Similarly, for water systems that have a default monitoring frequency of quarterly for Total Coliform but have been increased to monthly due to a compliance trigger, source protection status is important for determining eligibility to return to a quarterly monitoring frequency.

-The Determining Source Protection Status Under the Revised Total Coliform Rule guidance document outlines the criteria for determining the source protections status of a water system under the RTCR.
-For additional resources on source protection, visit the DWP Source Water Protection page.
+Determining Source Protection Status Under the Revised Total Coliform Rule (PDF): This guidance document outlines the criteria for determining the source protections status of a water system under the RTCR.
+For additional resources on source protection, visit the DWP Source Water Protection page of this website.

-- A Small Systems Guide to the Total Coliform Rule (Community Water Systems) (PDF)
+- A Small Systems Guide to the Total Coliform Rule (Community Water Systems) (EPA) (PDF)

 - Seasonal Water Systems